Medicare limits coverage of $28,000-a-year Alzheimer's drug

 Because the drug is administered in a doctor’s office, Medicare pays for it under its Part B outpatient benefit, which is partly financed by enrollee premiums.

-That’s turned the drug into a case study of how one pricey treatment can swing the needle on government spending and impact household budgets.
-People who don’t have Alzheimer’s would still be on the hook for the cost of Aduhelm, since it’s big enough to affect their premiums.

-Alzheimer’s is a progressive neurological disease with no known cure, affecting about 6 million Americans.
-The vast majority are old enough to qualify for Medicare, which covers more than 60 million people, including those 65 and older, and disabled people under 65.
+Alzheimer’s is a progressive neurological disease with no known cure.
+The vast majority of U.S. patients are old enough to qualify for Medicare, which covers more than 60 million people, including those 65 and older, and disabled people under 65.

 ———